-The factsheets, posters and video contained in this resource have been produced by the Health Administration Corporation (ABN 45 100 538 161) of 1 Reserve Road, St Leonards, NSW 2065 and have been provided to the Department of Education Western Australia (WA) to adapt to suit the WA context.
-Schools may reproduce, copy and communicate use these materials for educational purposes, providing they do not modify the factsheets, posters and video content.
+The fact sheets, posters and video contained in this resource have been produced by the Health Administration Corporation (ABN 45 100 538 161) of 1 Reserve Road, St Leonards, NSW 2065 and have been provided to the Department of Education Western Australia (WA) to adapt to suit the WA context.
+Schools may reproduce, copy and communicate use these materials for educational purposes, providing they do not modify the fact sheets, posters and video content.
+The Department of Education WA and the WA Department of Health acknowledge NSW Health's authorship and ownership of these materials.

-[CC BY-NC-ND] (unless "Excluded Material") https://creativecommons.org/licenses/bync-nd/4.0/
+[CC BY-NC-ND] (unless "Excluded Material") https://creativecommons.org/licenses/by-